 If you have a disabled child who will require ongoing medical care or assisted living, you will benefit from cash value insurance.
 The extent of coverage will be on a case by case basis, but it ought to be enough to pay for your child’s expenses.
 In these situations your best option would be a second-to-die policy as it only pays after the death of both parents.

 Life insurance for seniors also comes in handy if you’re planning to leave a legacy for charity.
-For instance, rather than make yearly donations of $10,000, you can purchase life insurance worth $500,000 and pay for the premiums with the equivalent of your regular donation.
+For instance, rather than make yearly donations of $10,000, you can purchase life cover worth $500,000 and pay for the premiums with the equivalent of your regular donation.
 If done properly the insurance policy will benefit you and the charitable organization.

-The proceeds from your cash value or permanent life insurance policy could be used to provide immediate cash for your children.
+The proceeds from your cash value or permanent life policy could be used to provide immediate cash for your children.
 If you’re liquid, the money can be used to pay for funeral costs as well as state estate/inheritance and federal taxes without having to sell jewelry, stocks or properties.
 In other words, if your objective is liquidity, an insurance coverage will help.

 If you have an ILIT (irrevocable life insurance trust), the grantor (that’s you) will have authority to transfer the right of the policy to the trust, and this cannot be modified or terminated.
 Furthermore, the proceeds are protected from creditors and estate taxation.
-An ILIT also removes the value of life insurance for senior citizens off your estate, useful if your heirs are still minors or require financial protection.
+An ILIT also removes the value of insurance for senior citizens off your estate, useful if your heirs are still minors or require financial protection.

 Coverage option amounts differ depending on the company, and the benefits can range from $10,000 to $500,000 and up in increments of $1,000.
 The specifics vary per company and the type of coverage you are looking for, with term life policies usually the cheapest and set for a particular period like 10 years.
 This type of senior life insurance does not come with any savings and pays your heir only if you die prior to the end of the term.

-Term life insurance can be purchased with a rising or fixed premium, and it’s up to you to decide which is better.
+Term insurance can be purchased with a rising or fixed premium, and it’s up to you to decide which is better.
 Another option is permanent life or cash value: like the previously mentioned policies, the insurance will also pay your heir in the event of your passing, but it is more costly.
 The reason it is more expensive is the policy increases value over your lifetime.

 Another important factor is how much life insurance coverage is needed or sufficient for the seniors.
 For many families, seniors who need coverage may only need to be enough to cover burial expenses.
 However, if the senior is the breadwinner of the family, then more coverage may be needed to absorb the financial shock.
 Plus, there may be an inclination to leave behind a legacy that the family of the senior can use to help someone through college or perhaps pay for a new home.